-AA Degree Transfers
+AA to Bachelor's Degree Completion

-Library & Center for Teaching and Learning
+Library and Center for Teaching and Learning

 You will have immediate access to the Cole Library for research and resources from the four studios of the center, Academic Technology, Quantitative Reasoning, Research, and Writing.
 Get to know campus and one of the students’ favorite study spots, meet with our staff to improve writing skills, learn software specific to a course you’re studying, get help with a research topic from a consulting librarian, or hone your quantitative reasoning skills.

 The counselors in our Berry Career Institute can help you find resume-building internships and volunteer opportunities locally or with partners around the country.
 They can get you started with career exploration, mock interviews, networking, and grad school prep.

 Kirkwood and Harper students who complete their AA will be credited for all of the general education requirements for their BA degree.
 Any courses that may apply to your declared major in which you earned a “C” or higher will be evaluated for transfer credit.
 You will be expected to take a minimum of 16 credits at Cornell to complete your bachelor’s degree.

 You don't have to be a Kirkwood or Harper grad to transfer.
 We can still help you through the transfer process.
 Find out specifics by emailing your transcript to Sharon Grice.